 The General Data Protection Regulation (GDPR) restricts how personal data may be processed by a data controller.
 In particular, personal data may not be used for a purpose incompatible with the purpose for which the data was initially collected.

 One exception to this is Section 41(b) of the Data Protection Act 2018.
 This allows a data controller operating in Ireland to disclose personal data to a third party to the extent that this is “necessary and proportionate for the purposes of preventing, detecting, investigating or prosecuting criminal offences.“

 Typically, this arises following a request from An Garda Síochána or another law enforcement body for disclosure of information containing personal data.
-Such requests are common in sectors such as financial services and insurance, although it is up to each company to handle such requests in a compliant manner.
+Such requests are common in sectors such as financial services and insurance, although it is up to each company to handle such requests in a legally compliant manner.

 However, data controllers in other sectors might be alarmed to receive a request from the Gardaí seeking disclosure of information under Section 41(b).
 This might be for various information relating to named individuals or for a copy of CCTV footage.
 The request might be marked urgent, refer to serious criminal allegations, or be broad or exploratory in nature.
 You might feel under pressure to comply with the request.